aaruvibuilds/aaruvi-builds-logout-series-03/README.md

 ### 02 — Initiating Logout

-Clicking the **Logout** button begins the session-ending sequence.
+Clicking the **Logout** button starts the session-ending sequence.

-The interface immediately starts transitioning away from the active workspace.
+The interface immediately begins transitioning away from the active workspace.

-The logout control changes visually while the workspace begins to lose focus.
+The logout control changes visually while the workspace starts losing focus.

-At the same time, the interface introduces the central:
+At the same time, the central session-ending experience appears.

+The interface enters:

 **ENDING SESSION**

-stage.

 ---

 ### 03 — Workspace Collapse

-The dashboard does not simply disappear.
+The dashboard doesn't simply disappear.

-Instead:

-* The profile moves upward
+Instead, the workspace visually collapses.

+The transition combines:

+* Profile movement
-* The profile pill pulls away
+* Profile pill movement
-* Dashboard cards shift and fade
+* Dashboard scaling
-* The workspace scales down
-* The active interface loses focus
+* Card exit animations
+* Opacity changes
+* Blur
+* Central visual reveal

-* The central session-ending visual becomes the focus
+The workspace moves away while the central session-ending visual becomes the focus.

-At the center is the user's avatar surrounded by a collapsing ring.

-The result creates the feeling of the entire workspace being pulled into a single point before the session ends.

 ---

 ### 04 — Ending Session

+At the center of the interface is the user's avatar surrounded by a circular ring.

-The central transition displays:
+The experience displays:

 ```text
 ENDING SESSION
 ```

-The avatar briefly becomes the visual focus while the surrounding ring expands and then contracts.
+The avatar becomes the visual focus while the surrounding ring expands and then collapses.

-The workspace disappears behind it.
+The workspace fades away behind it.

-This creates a clear visual bridge between:
+This creates a visual bridge between:

 ```text
 ACTIVE WORKSPACE
 ```

-and
+and:

 ```text
 SESSION ENDED